Private wealth and private equity – does private equity remain a private affair?

 Although private equity is still primarily a private affair, there are various routes through which retail investors can access private equity for relatively small sums.
 The rewards can be handsome, but with all investing there is no such thing as a free lunch.

 This article is for information purposes only and is not a substitute for legal advice and should not be relied upon as such.
-Please contact Rory Swanson to discuss any issues you are facing.
+Please contact Hollie Suddards to discuss any issues you are facing.